harness/developer-hub/docs/platform/2_Delegates/get-started-with-delegates/graceful-delegate-shutdown-process.md

 ---
 title: Graceful delegate shutdown
-description: Read about the delegate process of graceful shutdown.
+description: Read about the process of graceful delegate shutdown.
 # sidebar_position: 2
 ---

-Harness Delegate is implemented to shut down gracefully.
-The process of graceful shutdown is applied as follows:
+Harness Delegate is designed to shut down gracefully.
+The process of graceful shutdown proceeds as follows:

 - The delegate receives an instruction to quit.
 - A grace period begins during which the delegate: